Being able to grow your own fruits, flowers, and vegetables is one of the best feelings to have. But it can also be a lot of work.

-Add essential compost to your compost mix
+Add essential compost to your potting mix

-Even with the fertilizer your soil will not get all that is needed and that is where compost comes it.
+Even with the fertilizer, your soil will not get all that is needed and that is where compost comes it.

 The compost will help provide the soil with the essential microorganisms and the food that they need.
 These microorganisms will be consumed by other organisms and the excreted product provides rich macronutrients and micronutrients that the plants need.

 The compost also makes the soil texture able to move air and water through it so it is available to the plants as well as the microorganisms.

 The compost is also able to retain a lot of moisture that the plants need while draining out the excess.